Home Riggs Popham: Río de la Plata expedition

 Commissioned by prime minister Pitt in 1805 to study the military plans being proposed by Venezuelan revolutionary Francisco de Miranda to the British Government, Popham then persuaded the authorities that, as the Spanish Colonies were discontented, it would be easy to promote a rising in Buenos Aires.
-After co-operating with Sir David Baird in recovering the Cape of Good Hope Station from the Dutch in January 1806, he led the British invasions of the Río de la Plata on Buenos Aires by General Beresford's brigade of 1500 men with his squadron.
-Over 100 men died from sickness leaving 1400 weakened soldiers when they arrived; but the Spanish colonists, though discontented, were not disposed to accept British rule.
+After capturing the Dutch Cape Colony with Sir David Baird in January 1806, he led the first of the British invasions of the River Plate, transporting General Beresford's brigade of 1,500 men with his squadron.
+Over 100 men died from sickness leaving 1,400 weakened soldiers when they arrived; but the Spanish colonists, though discontented, were not disposed to accept British rule.
 They rose up against the soldiers who had landed, and took them prisoners.
 Popham's ships bombarded the taken citadel, but he was recalled, and censured by a court martial for leaving his station.
 In spite of his embarrassment the City of London presented him with a sword of honour for his endeavours to "open new markets", and the sentence did him limited harm.